googleapis/langchain-google-alloydb-pg-python/samples/migrations/vectorstore_to_alloy_db.md

 pip install --upgrade --quiet langchain-google-alloydb-pg langchain-core
 ```

 > **_NOTE:_**  The langchain-core library is installed to use the Fake embeddings service.
 To use a different embedding service, you'll need to install the appropriate library for your chosen provider.
+Choose embeddings services from [LangChain's Embedding models](https://python.langchain.com/v0.2/docs/integrations/text_embedding/).

 ## How to Migrate